In the recent past, customer expectation has risen way above the bare-bones experience.

 #7.
 Focus on Converting Free Trial Users to Paid Ones

 Even if you are offering your product for free, only the interested ones will actually use it.
 These days, free trial prospects are more than just onlookers.

 They are spending their time on your product to understand how it can be beneficial for their businesses.

-It’s a great way to gauge what they want out of it and whether they are actually finding it useful or not.
+It’s a great way to gauge what they want out of their free trials and whether they actually find your products useful.

-Customers love it when brands generate content that is interactive, creative, unconventional, and informative at the same time.
+Customers love it when brands generate content that is interactive, creative, unconventional, and informative.

 Besides, your main focus should be on the quality of content and not the quantity.
-Rather than increasing the frequency of your posts, improving the quality will definitely generate better results.
+Improving the quality will get you better results, and interactive content is one of the best customer engagement tactics.

 Apart from email marketing, a relatively newer communication channel called in-product messaging is slowly gaining popularity.

 In-product messages are highly targeted.
-They are basically messages placed directly on the product used to nudge customers to complete an already started action.
+They are basically messages placed directly on the product and are used to nudge customers to complete an already started action.

 The main motive of using in-product messaging is to improve customer engagement and encourage them to use your product more.